vidbina/vidbina.github.io/_posts/2016-06-26-outside-the-bubble.markdown

 people.
 Perhaps Europe needs the EU to feel less fractured, but perhaps the EU should be more democratic still.

 What do I know though...
+Let's all just keep an open mind about the plight of others and the true merits of the institutes we sustain, for [the end does not always justify the means, or does it](https://en.wiktionary.org/wiki/the_end_justifies_the_means)?!?

 [^q]: It depending on what software you write.
 [^blend]: Actually, don't waste your finest blend on me.
 I probably wouldn't even taste the difference.